Interfraternity Men's Recruitment

 - Dress casual for the Kickoff.
 Dress for most recruitment events will be casual.
 Some chapters make it more formal towards the end of recruitment.
 Just be sure to ask if you're not sure.

-The Following Organizations are currently not recognized by the University:
+The Following Organizations are currently not recognized by the University and thus cannot recruit: